The main income tax levied on individuals is the personal income tax (PIT), also known as the Imposta sui redditi delle persone fisiche (IRPEF).

 - the wealth tax on real estate and financial investments owned out of Italy, and

-- financial monitoring obligations trough the Italian tax return (meaning that the individual is not required to declare one's foreign investments into the Italian tax return).
+- financial monitoring obligations through the Italian tax return (meaning that the individual is not required to declare one's foreign investments into the Italian tax return).

-In such a case, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.
+In addition to the taxpayer, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.

-In order to be eligible for this tax regime it is necessary to opt through the Italian tax return.
-In any case, it is advisable to apply a ruling before the Italian tax authorities.
+In order to be eligible for this tax regime it is necessary to carry out the option through the annual Italian tax return.
+In any case, it is advisable to apply for an advance ruling from the Italian tax authorities.

 To elect such treatment, the individual must meet several requirements, including previous non-Italian tax residency for at least nine years over ten fiscal years preceding the transfer.

-The mentioned tax regime is not cumulated with the tax regime for inbound employees (see New tax regime for inbound works in the Income determination section).
+The mentioned tax regime is not cumulated with the tax regime for inbound workers (see New tax regime for inbound workers in the Income determination section).